LordSecretive/realms-contracts/contracts/exchange/README.md

 The contract is heavily based on the [NiftyswapExchange20.sol contract](https://github.com/0xsequence/niftyswap/blob/master/src/contracts/exchange/NiftyswapExchange20.sol) and its [specifications](https://github.com/0xsequence/niftyswap/blob/master/SPECIFICATIONS.md).

-One deployed contract will handle pairs between the ERC20 currency and all the tokens on an ERC1155.
+One deployed contract will handle pair swaps between the ERC20 currency and multiple ERC1155 tokens.
 Each pair has its price curve tracked individually.

-Price changes on one token pair will not affect another.
+Price changes on one token pair will not effect another.

 The exchange contract itself is ERC1155 compliant and will issue LP tokens with a token type id corresponding to the token type id in the pair.
 These tokens can then be freely traded or used in other DeFi applications!